|Front Range K9 Academy / 6729 W. 44th Ave. / Wheat Ridge, CO / 80033 /// firstname.lastname@example.org /// (720) 839-1102

 Q: What Methods of Behavior Modification do you use?

 A: We use a progressive training method - focusing on reliable, predictable results.
-Our trainers are well versed in both traditional
+Our trainers are well versed in both traditional and positive

-experience, with over 7000 dogs.
 The methods are proven.
 The results are reliable.
 Click here to read more about our methods.